 Take a hike at Tunica Hills

 Just an hour’s drive to the north of Baton Rouge by car, the Tunica Hills are a great place to go if you feel like getting out into nature.
-There are a total of three hikes you can embark on if want to explore the wilderness here, titled A, B and C, each of them cutting through the 6,000 acres of rolling hills and wooded areas here.
+There are a total of three hikes you can embark on if you want to explore the wilderness here, titled A, B, and C, each of them cutting through the 6,000 acres of rolling hills and wooded areas here.
 It’s home to all sorts of interesting animals and other wildlife, too.

 Hiking in the Tunica Hills you can see wild turkeys, white-tailed deer, rabbits, squirrels, chipmunks and migratory birds, amongst other things.
 There’s also a waterfall that you can attempt to find here on a day trip from Baton Rouge.
 Tip: All trails are marked and can be accessed via the Old Tunica Trace Road.
 There’s also an easy Nature Trail, less half a mile in length (good if you’ve got children with you).